An “I Love KL” sign

 We tried a buffet at an Indian restaurant where we were assured that several items weren’t spicy.
 Except for the white rice, they were all spicy to some degree.

 After a few disappointing meals, we decided to eat what we like.
 We found Poblano, a great Mexican restaurant.
 We had wonderful chicken fajitas there.
 They had just the right amount of seasoning for our tender taste buds.
 It is a family-run restaurant where we were treated like friends right from the start.
 We ate there three times and loved every meal.
+With Coke and two margaritas (which were amazing), the bill was around $63 for each visit.

 A photo of fajitas and one of a toy hedgehog with a margarita